ALBERTA HOSPICE PALLIATIVE CARE ASSOCIATION BY-LAWS

 AMENDMENTS TO BY-LAWS

-54. By Special Resolution – The by-laws of the Society may be rescinded, altered or added to by a special resolution of the Board of Directors when quorum is present and a 75% vote is gained, following a period of 30 days during which changes are available electronically for the general membership to review.
+51. Resolution – The by-laws of the Society may be rescinded, altered or added to by a resolution of the Board of Directors when quorum is present and a 75% vote is gained, following a period of 30 days during which changes are available electronically for the general membership to review.

 EXECUTION OF INSTRUMENTS

 53. The Board of Directors is authorized from time to time to appoint any Officer or Officers or any other individual or individuals on behalf of the Society either to sign and deliver documents and instruments in writing generally or to sign and deliver specific documents and instruments in writing.
 In the absence of any such appointment by the Board, any two (2) of the Chairperson of the Board, the Vice-Chairperson, the Secretary and the Treasurer shall have authority to sign and deliver in the name of the Society, under the seal of the Society or otherwise, all documents and instruments in writing, and any documents and instruments in writing so signed and delivered shall be binding upon the Society without any other formality.

 54. The Board of Directors may adopt a seal of the Society.
 The seal shall be in the custody of the Secretary under the control of the Board.

 55. Upon dissolution of the Society and after the payment of all debts and liabilities, the remaining property of the Society shall be distributed or disposed of to the registered charity Canadian Hospice Palliative Care Association (CHPCA).
 If, at the time of resolution, CHPCA is no longer a registered charity, the remaining property shall be distributed or disposed of to other registered charities or to those people referred to in the definition of qualified donors contained in the Income Tax Act (Canada).